Luxo736/Luxo736-project-dental/TEAM-CHARTER.md

 ## Success Criteria

-- Obtain basic instrucction to use Python software in order to organize networks of obsidian objects.
+- Develop a piece of software that helps to analize obsidian objects.
-- Obtain knowledge based on team members experiences.
+- Improve skills on computer programming and python language.
-- Improve team members dialog to solve issues related to individual projects.
+- Develop a code that suggest relations between common features of obsidian objects.
-- Programming  Python software according to project necessities.
+- Programming test functions to ensure the performance of the product.
-- Obtain good grades to continue further studies.
+- Obtain additional experience on similar programming languages such as Script.
-- Develop new skills in computer programming
+- Complete regulations and understand licensing for software publication.

 ## Behaviour Agreement